 The Agency will administer its programs fairly and in accordance with both the letter and the spirit of all equal opportunity and fair housing legislation and applicable Executive Orders.
-Exhibit 1-1 lists the applicable Federal laws and Executive Orders and highlights key aspects of these requirements.
+Exhibit 1-1 lists the applicable Federal laws and Executive Orders and highlights their key aspects.